 Low switching costs make it easy for customers to switch or transfer from one provider to another.
-For example, customers can easily switch from Disney’s movies to movies from competing firms.
-In Michael Porter’s Five Forces Analysis framework, this external factor strengthens the bargaining power of customers in the company’s industry environment.
+For example, customers can easily switch from Disney’s movie streaming service to competitors.
+In Porter’s Five Forces analysis framework, this external factor strengthens the bargaining power of customers in the company’s industry environment.
 On the other hand, customers’ moderate price sensitivity imposes a moderate force on the strategic success of The Walt Disney Company.
 Thus, pricing is a factor in the company’s management processes.
 Also in this external analysis, the moderate ability to substitute has a correspondingly moderate contribution to the intensity of customers’ power in the business environment.
 Therefore, this component of the Five Forces analysis underlines business strategies for retaining Disney’s customers amid competition in the global market.

 Bargaining Power of Disney’s Suppliers (Weak Force)

 Suppliers’ influence on firms and their external business environment is the focus in this component of Porter’s Five Forces analysis framework.
-For example, suppliers’ stability determines the stability of materials available for The Walt Disney Company’s multinational operations.
-The company needs to address suppliers’ influence in the industry environment, to maintain an effective supply chain and consistent operations.
+For example, suppliers’ stability determines the stability of material supply for the company’s multinational cruise ship operations.
+The Walt Disney Company’s operations management needs to address suppliers’ influence in the industry environment, to maintain an effective supply chain and consistent operations.
 The weak bargaining power of Disney’s suppliers are based on the following external factors and their respective intensities: